Handry Satriago: Education

-Thoughts

-Handry is dedicated to educational and volunteering activities.
-He spends his spare time in sharing sessions with students and youth from various colleges, institutes and youth communities in Indonesia to talk about his experience in leadership and management that he gained from his career over the past 20 years.
-This includes his time as CEO of a multinational corporation in Indonesia.
-Handry believes that "the job of a leader is to create other leaders".
-His goal is to share and to contribute to the education of the Indonesian people in order to compete globally.

-In wheelchairs since the age of 17, his life is a real example of constant fight against limitations.
-He wrote two national bestsellers titled #sharing and #sharing2.
-The lessons he learned from his life, his love for education, respect for science, and passion to encourage Indonesian youth to be future leaders of the world make the book a very inspiring read.
-Currently he has a podcast series called #SharingHandry where he talks with leaders from different generations.

-In the learning process, Handry has visited many countries and regions and he concludes that "Sungguh besar Allah yang telah menciptakan manusia yang mampu beradaptasi dengan segala kondisi di dunia ini, dan terus berupaya untuk mencari kehidupan yang lebih baik."
-(Almighty God has created man who is capable of adapting to all the conditions in the world, and who continuously strives to seek an even better life.)

 Career

 In 1997, he joined GE International as a Business Development Manager.
 In 1998, he moved to GE Lighting Indonesia and was assigned as the General Manager for Industrial Lighting and Systems.
 In mid-2001, he took the opportunity to become a Regional Black Belt in GE Power Systems Asia Pacific, and become Quality ACFC leader for GE Power Systems Asia in 2004.
 From 2005 until 2010, Handry led Power Generation business for GE Energy in Indonesia, Vietnam, Cambodia and Philippines.
 In July 2010, he was promoted as the CEO of GE Indonesia.

-Handry is dedicated to education and volunteerism.
-He is a member of IPMI Business School Advisory Board and the Chairman of GE Volunteer Indonesia Chapter (GE Team Impact 2011 and Gerald Phillippe award winner).
+Handry was dedicated to education and volunteerism.
+He was a member of IPMI Business School Advisory Board and the Chairman of GE Volunteer Indonesia Chapter (GE Team Impact 2011 and Gerald Phillippe award winner).
 Handry also served as governor in America Chamber of Commerce (AmCham) Indonesia and a member of the Indonesian Committee on US-ASEAN Business Council.
-Handry is married to Dinar Sambodja, a former colleague at GE Lighting Indonesia, now a public notary in West Java.
-Handry currently resides in Jakarta.
+Handry was married to Dinar Sambodja, a former colleague at GE Lighting Indonesia, now a public notary in West Java.
+Handry recently resided in Jakarta.

+Death

+Handry Satriago died on 16 September 2023, at the age of 54.